schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: filters

 		List of available filters (same as 'Filter' menu).
 These are the actual objects.

 		Below sample code shows how to get hold of a particular filter and use it.
 You invoke it using the `processFont_withArguments_()` function for old plugins, or the `filter()` function for newer plugins.
 		As arguments you use the list obtained by clicking on 'Copy Custom Parameter' button in the filter’s dialog (gear icon) and convert it to a list.
 		In the `include` option you can supply a comma-separated list of glyph names.
-		Here's a catch: old plugins will only run on the first layer of a glyph, because the function `processFont_withArguments_()` was designed to run on instances upon export that have already been reduced to one layer.
-You can work around that by changing the order of the layers, then changing them back (not shown in the sample code).

 		:type: list